 Come Up With A Plan To Build Backlinks

-While we encourage you to reach 100 backlinks, we also recognize how overwhelming that sounds.
-To be transparent, there is time commitment that goes into getting backlinks.
-We recommend creating a plan that works for you and your practice.
 A helpful tip is to start by setting SMART goals (specific, measurable, attainable, realistic, and time-specific).
 Look at your schedule and see where you can dedicate time to building backlinks.
 Next, set a backlink goal for your website.
 For example, you can set a goal to build 1 backlink every week for a month.
-Then, put your feet to the pavement and hit the ground running with backlink building!

-How Do I know If I Have Backlinks?
+How Do I Know If I Have Backlinks?

 There are a few different sources you can use.
 In SEO land, we recommend using Google Search Console.
 It’s the most reliable tool we have come across.
-However, it’s important to note that Google Search Console doesn’t always show your backlink quantity in real time.
+However, it’s important to note that Google Search Console doesn’t always show your backlink quantity in real-time.
 There can be a delay with backlinks accounted for on Google Search Console.
 This doesn’t mean that the backlink doesn’t exist, just that it takes Google a bit to take notice.
-If the delay feels excessive, it’s a good idea to double check the backlink.
+If the delay feels excessive, it’s a good idea to double-check the backlink.
 This includes making sure the link provided to your website is active and accessible for the content you provided.
 If you notice that it isn’t, don’t hesitate to reach out to the source and bring it to their attention.
 It’s typically an easy fix for the person using your content.

 Are you still with me?
 Feel free to get up and stretch.
 We’ve covered a lot of content so far.
 As a refresher, we know: